nickpoerio/CarND-MPC-Project/README.md

 I used the following costs to build the cost function: cross track, heading and speed squared errors, squared actuations, squared actuations variations.
 In fact, besides minimizing the path and speed error, it is important not to choose too sharp actuations, which could be unefficient, unconfortable or even cause of instability.
 The core idea to go fast is to properly define a reference speed.
 With the informations I have, the simplest way to do that is to set a maximum lateral acceleration and calculate the curvature of the path, from which calculate the speed.
+For the curvature calculation I need:\n
+- the forseen x distance at each step\n
-The detailed equations can be found in the code (lines 56-62 of the MPC.cpp file).
-This assumption is simplistic because: \n
+- the first and the second derivative of the polynomial.\n The detailed equations can be found in the code (lines 56-62 of the MPC.cpp file).\n The constant max lateral acceleration assumption is simplistic because: \n
-a) maximum lateral acceleration can be deeply affected by the longitudinal one, due to tire properties\n
+a) maximum lateral acceleration is deeply affected by the longitudinal one, due to tire properties\n
 b) aero effects caused by the rear wing could increase much the maximum lateral acceleration achievable at high speed.\n This being said, I accepted these drawbacks and tried to get the best from what I have!
 Further details will be provided in the next chapter.\n